rwpalmer/tzLib/doc/tzLib_Overview.md

 ### How does tzLib acquire the data required to manage local time settings?

-tzLib leverages the HttpClient library to submit an HTTP POST to an HTTP Server.
+tzLib queries an HTTP Server via HTTP POST.
 This POST provides the server with the device's time zone ID, and triggers a PHP script to run on	the server.
 When the PHP script exits, data related to the submitted time zone ID is returned to tzLib.
 This includes:

 *	Standard time zone offset
 *	Current time zone offset